Did you know?

 Each organ donor can save up to eight lives, and each tissue donor can improve the lives of up to 75 people.

 The benefits of organ donation are numerous.
 Each of the eight donatable organs -- lungs (2), liver, pancreas, heart, kidneys (2), and intestines -- can add years to a patient’s life and significantly improve their quality of life.
-Meanwhile, donated tissue such as tendons, skin and bones can be used to restore mobility and hope for combat veterans, burn victims, and individuals with failing joints.
+And donated tissue such as tendons, skin and bones can restore mobility and hope for combat veterans, burn victims, and individuals with failing joints.
 Corneas, the most common transplant, can also be donated and used to restore vision.

 More than 9,000 Michigan patients have received a life-saving organ transplant in the past 10 years.
 Many tens of thousands more have benefited from tissue and corneal transplants.

 It’s important that Michigan residents join the Michigan Organ Donor Registry so life-saving transplants can continue.
-According to the Secretary of State, the Michigan Organ Donor Registry is a confidential database of residents who wish to be organ and tissue donors.
-Joining the Michigan Organ Donor Registry indicates your desire to be an organ, tissue and eye donor in the event of your death and gives your authorization to proceed with donation.
-Documenting your desire to be a donor saves your family the stress of making the decision in their time of loss and could potentially save the lives of many others.
+According to the Secretary of State, the Michigan Organ Donor Registry is a confidential database of residents who choose to be organ and tissue donors.
+Joining the Michigan Organ Donor Registry indicates your decision to be an organ, tissue and eye donor following your death and gives authorization to proceed with donation.
+Documenting your decision to be a donor saves your family the stress of having to make this choice in their time of loss and could potentially save the lives of many others.

-Each day, on average, 88 lives are saved by an organ transplant in the United States; but 22 people die daily waiting for a transplant that never comes.
+Each day in the United States, on average, over 90 lives are saved by an organ transplant from a deceased donor; but 20 people die daily waiting for a transplant that never comes.

-Unfortunately, although the generosity of donors saves 88 lives each day, the need for organ transplants is outpacing the rate of donor registrations.
+Unfortunately, although the generosity of deceased donors saves more than 90 lives each day, the need for organ transplants is outpacing the rate of donor registrations.
 According to Donate Life America, someone is added to the waiting list every 10 minutes.
 Because of this, it is critical that everyone who supports organ donation takes the time to register as an organ donor.
 It can be done in about a minute online.